 The high-level course objectives are that students acquire the tools (vocabulary, concepts, historiography, etc.) to critically think, read, and write about AI in scientific, engineering, and literary contexts; and to interrogate the ethical implications of AI as a technological, social, and cultural phenomenon.
 Students will learn rudimentary, but important aspects of intelligent, computational modeling and processing, so that they can appreciate the implications of AI with a more sophisticated understanding of the technology.

-Specific topics addressed in the course include the technical, safety and economic implications of AI-enabled automation, to include non-manufacturing sectors on transportation, journalism, and legal advising; AI-endowed advisory tools in areas such as environmental and resource planning; biases and mediocrities in AIs, which can reinforce human prejudice and myopia; AI and personhood, to include the theological implications of AI, as well as the implications of falsely-perceived AIs.
+Specific topics addressed in the course include the technical, safety and economic implications of AI-enabled automation, to include transportation, manufacturing, journalism, and legal advising; AI-endowed advisory tools in areas such as environmental and resource planning; biases and mediocrities in AIs, which can reinforce human prejudice and myopia; AI and personhood, to include the theological implications of AI, as well as the implications of falsely-perceived AIs.

 Haerin Shin (English; Cinema & Media Arts; Asian Studies — affiliated)